KiichiroWang/cse15l-lab-report/tutorial.md

-# Week 1 Tutorial Lab: How to Log into ieng6
+# Week 1 Tutorial Lab: How to Setup your CSE15L Account & Environment

 ## 1. Setting Up Your CSE15L Account